bb3l/Maryland-Education-By-County/README.md

 <img width="767" alt="plot5" src="https://user-images.githubusercontent.com/124946694/235268305-108fc18c-160b-4d32-8007-8ec4052d2120.PNG">

-Across the board, it seems like the counties are pretty close when it comes to high school diplomat attainment.
+Across the board, it seems like the counties are pretty close when it comes to high school diplomat attainment, with Howard at the top with 95.5% graduation rate.

 Now let's look at college degree attainment